statping/statping/README.md

 This Status Page generator allows you to use MySQL, Postgres, or SQLite.

 ## No Requirements
 Statup is built in Go Language so all you need is the precompile binary based on your operating system.
 You won't need to install anything extra once you have the Statup binary installed.
+You can even run Statup on a Raspberry Pi.

 ## Run on Any Server
 Whether you're a Docker fan-boy or a AWS EC2 master, Statup gives you multiple options to simply get running.
 Our Amazon AMI image (`ami-7be8a103`) is only 8Gb and will automatically update to the most stable version of Statup.